Atoka Independent School District

 The Atoka Independent School District is a school district based in Atoka, Oklahoma, United States.
 It contains one elementary school (Atoka Elementary School), one middle school (McCall Middle School), and one high school (Atoka High School).

+The district includes the majority of the Atoka city limits.
+The district also receives high school students who graduated from the K-8 school district Lane Public School, which includes the communities of Lane and Farris.